ANTONIO L. SANTOS DAY

 Tony, as he was known, became the founding director of the Texas Vietnam Veterans, leading marches throughout the state of Texas for over a decade, in honor and in memorial of fallen Texas soldiers.
 On September 11, 2007 he received the blessing from his oldest child, an ordained minister in Rosenberg, Tx., and pastor of New Life Ministries, and was launched to conduct “Operation USA Proud” in honor of fallen heroes of the Iraq and Afghanistan wars.
 The march would begin in Richmond and end in Del Rio, on September 21, 2007.

 The parade through his hometown of Hondo, and honoring celebration at Hondo’s prestigious park, allowed Mr. Santos to finally come home, and in a way that should always honor and receive our brave military.

 This would be Tony’s last march.

 Tony Santos passed away on June 14th, 2020.
 He left a legacy of great proportions affecting the lives of countless thousands.
 Having honored Gold Star Mothers, receiving the bones of numerous fallen soldiers, attending hundreds of funeral services to give honor and respect, and marching thousands of miles through the beautiful State of Texas, walking much of the Texas highways, alone.
-He and faithful volunteers would arrive in specified towns and city gatherings, handing out flags.
+He and faithful family and volunteers would arrive in specified towns and city gatherings, handing out flags.

 We believe, and hold true, that this theme would further represent our current and new world’s pandemic situation: Covid-19.
 Mr. Santos had fallen ill two months before the crisis was made public and deceased not ever fully knowing what was happening in our world.
 We believe it to be a call to duty for future preservation.
 This is a message relevant to today’s world, and among the multiple words of wisdom Mr. Santos spoke over our lives, we choose to remember him with these.